-- the KIB 10.1" Central Monitor Capacitive Touch Panel (2024 and newer coaches) OR - the SilverLeaf Touchscreen
+- the KIB 5" and 10.1" Monitor Panel(s) (2026 and newer)

 For more information about the control panel installed in a coach, refer to the product pages and knowledge articles in Newmar's owner's guide or in Newgle.
 Both heat sources (diesel burner and heating elements) can be used at the same time for the maximum water heating capability.
 Turning only the 120 volt heating element(s) on will usually provide sufficient hot water for most household chores, but may not be sufficient for showering.